IMMM-SFA/metarepo/_sources/index.md.txt

 - Don't bog down your repository with a bunch of raw data.
 Instead archive and mint a DOI for your data and provide the reference in this repository with instructions for downloading and using.
 If you are a part of IM3, use [MSD-LIVE](https://msdlive.org/) to store data.
 - Test that the instructions in your metarepo are enough to completely recreate your experiment.
 - Remove all the instructive text throughout your metarepo once you're done.
+- This workflow is significantly easier when started early in your project!
+Keep your metarepo up to date as you work on your experiment.

 ## Stellar Examples